DrDonk/unlocker/TROUBLESHOOTING.md

 # Troubleshooting Notes

+## macOS Ventura Guests
+There is a known issue that Ventura guests boot loop in VMware Workstation.
+Currently there is no workaround but investigations are still underway to see how it may be fixed.

+Please do not upograde to Ventura at this time.

 ## False positive from anti-virus software

 Some Windows AV programs mistakenly flag the unlocker as having a virus.
 This is a false positive and it mainly is seen with Windows Defender.
 The Go Langauge web site documents the problem.